avanzosc/event-wip/event_planned_by_sale_line/README.rst

 * In sales orders defined the "product category" field can only be selected products in this category.
 * In sales orders it defined a combo to indicate who is the payer.
+* New "payer" selection in partner which is loaded in sales orders.

 Credits